pavle-doby/doby-utilities/README.md

 # doby-utilities

-First utilitie functions that you understand. 🤓
+First, utility functions that you understand. 🤓

 Here to help you write blazingly cool, readable & modular code.